tonyketcham/puerh.wtf/content/tastings/laconic.md

 ### Infusions

 1. Very herbaceous and up front with some bitterness and astringency.
 Some complex, oily soupiness that feels quite spicy.
 Cooling and minty finish with a peachy aftertaste.
 2. Super nice balance with a peaches n cream feel.
 The bitterness is toned down to almost null, really fitting in nicely.
-The finish is nice.
+The finish is smooth and a bit papery or woody.
+Some bright Meyer lemon notes.
+Lifting spicey herbs.
 3. Oilier with even less astringency.
 Not as balanced as the last infusion but it's fantastic in a different way.
 Sweet and floral while still being spice-forward.
-Long and persistent cooling mouth sensation in the finish.
+Long and persistent herbal cooling of the mouth & throat in the finish.
+Nice touch of *huigan* as well.
+I love these types of finishes in sheng.
-4. ...
+4. Sweeter with a more sticky mouthfeel.
+Very drinkable and easy to just down a cup real fast.
-5. Still holding quite similar flavor wise with a bit more astringency.
+5. Still holding quite similar flavor-wise with notably more astringency.
 6. Oily as a bear!
 7. Quite brothy/soupy with some mint that connects the finish.
+Gettin savory and still smooth as hell.